 09 of 09

-This is a type of turned furniture leg, fairly thick with multiple curves, which flares upward and outward from a narrow base to actually resemble an upturned trumpet.
+This is a type of turned furniture leg, fairly thick with multiple curves, flares upward and outward from a narrow base to actually resemble an upturned trumpet.
 The top is often capped with a dome, and the end often terminates in a ball foot, bun foot or Spanish foot.

 It is typical of Baroque styles, especially English Restoration and William and Mary, and usually appears in accent tables, highboys, and lowboys with the legs connected by a serpentine stretcher.
 These are also known as trumpet-turned legs.